Skip to main content

 Treatments for Alzheimer’s disease

-The aim of Alzheimer's treatment today is to slow the progression of the disease and enable patients and their families to adapt to the handicaps they face.
-Treatment is therefore multidisciplinary.
+Treatments for Alzheimer’s disease aim to slow the progression of the disease and enable patients and those close to them to adapt to the impairments that they are experiencing.
+Treatment is therefore multi-disciplinary.

-Unfortunately, there is still no treatment that directly addresses the causes and mechanisms behind the disease.
-Two types of medication (acetylcholinesterase inhibitors and memantine) have been validated and are used worldwide.
-They strengthen brain circuits and, in some cases, stabilise the clinical picture of the disease.
+Unfortunately, there is not yet any treatment that directly tackles the causes and mechanisms of the disease.
+Two types of medication – acetylcholinesterase inhibitors and memantine – have been approved and are used worldwide.
+They strengthen the brain’s circuits and, in some cases, stabilise the clinical picture of the disease.

 Our news on the subject